Prospero Colonna: War of the League of Cambrai

-After the death of King Ferdinand, Colonna and Cardona traveled to Innsbruck to meet with Holy Roman Emperor Maximilian I, whose grandson Charles would inherit the thrones of Spain and Naples.
-King Louis XII of France had also died, being succeeded by Francis I, which would cause the alliance against France to be renewed.
+In winter, Colonna and Cardona traveled to Innsbruck to meet with Holy Roman Emperor Maximilian I, whose grandson Charles would inherit the thrones of Spain and Naples.
+King Louis XII of France had died, being succeeded by Francis I, which had his sights on Milan and would cause the alliance against France to be renewed.
+Colonna was required to commanded the Milanese and Papal forces in north-western Italy, blocking the mountain passes towards Milan with the help of the Swiss Confederacy.

 Capture and release

-In 1516, Colonna commanded the Milanese and Papal forces in north-western Italy near Villafranc, blocking the mountain passes towards Milan with the help of the Swiss Confederacy.
-However, the French general Jacques de la Palice surprised him by going through the pass of Argentera, considered unpassable for any sizable army, but accessible to him by the help of Milanese condottiero Gian Giacomo Trivulzio.
-From his position, Colonna discovered the French and wrongly believed they could only be small groups, but the rest of them, captained by Pierre Terrail, seigneur de Bayard, performed a two-pronged attack against him and captured Colonna and his staff in his own house in a surprising and humiliating raid.
+In 1515, Colonna directed the defense against the French near Villafranc.
+However, French general Jacques de la Palice surprised him by going through the pass of Argentera, considered unpassable for any sizable army, but accessible to him by the engineering of Colonna's old colleague Pedro Navarro, now in the service of France.
+From his position, Colonna discovered the enemies and wrongly believed they could only be small groups, but the rest of them, captained by Pierre Terrail, seigneur de Bayard, performed a two-pronged attack against him and captured Colonna and his staff in his own house in a surprising and humiliating raid.
+This was considered one of the greatest military twists of their time, compared to the crossing of the Alps by Hannibal.

-Trivulzio, who had previously been defeated by Colonna in another of their encounters in opposing sides, taunted him for his fate while Colonna was being taken to France, to which Colonna replied jokingly, "It is a country I have always wanted to visit".
+Milanese condottiero Gian Giacomo Trivulzio, who served the French and had previously been defeated by Colonna in another of their encounters in opposing sides, taunted him for his fate while Colonna was being taken to France, to which Colonna replied jokingly, "It is a country I have always wanted to visit".

 Meanwhile, Francis I defeated the Swiss in the Battle of Marignano and took over their confederacy.

-Colonna was freed in March of the following year, with Francis I himself paying half of his rescue of 45,000 ducats as a gesture towards a renowned general like him.
-The Italian looked to resume action in Lombardy, but the end of the war was near and he could not achieve revenge for his capture.
+Colonna was freed in March of the following year, with Francis I himself paying half of his rescue of 45,000 ducats.
+Francis did it as gesture towards a renowned general like him on the condition Colonna did not wage war against France again, but Colonna had no intention to honor this promise.
+The Italian looked to resume action in Lombardy, but Spanish participation in the war ended in August, preventing him from achieving revenge for his capture.

 He passed the next two years of peace busy with European politics from Naples, where he was a lover of Isabella d'Aragona.
 In 1518, due to the arranged marriage between King Sigismund I of Poland and Isabella's daughter Bona Sforza, Colonna organized the ceremony in Naples, and later escorted the couple to Kraków.
-He also visited Charles V in Spain representing the Neapolitan nobility.
+He also visited King Charles in Spain representing the Neapolitan nobility.